 It goes without saying that a monitored alarm gives consumers peace of mind and a greater sense of security.
 It will come as a comfort to know that an alarm has met stringent regulations and has a direct link to the police, especially if you are away from home – a time when you are utterly helpless in the event of a burglary.

-So how does police monitoring work?
+So how does the police response work?
 It’s pretty simple.
 When two or more sensors are triggered one after the other, an alert is sent to a receiving centre.
 Operators then verify the alarm and contact the police, summoning them to the property to inspect.
 This is categorised as a level 1 response and is subject to availability.
 Unlike DIY systems, police will attend a property without the need for someone to be at the scene to confirm the crime.

 You might be wondering why police response can only be activated on alarms that are professionally installed.
 It’s to reduce false alarms and prevent wasting police time.
 With each install, engineers have to evaluate where best to place sensors to catch burglars but also ensure they aren’t too easily activated.
 Even the heat from a radiator can trigger a sensor!